EDI API Server User Guide

-The EDI Converter API provides two main endpoints for converting EDI files:
+The API server provides two main endpoints for converting EDI files:

 Both endpoints accept plain text request bodies and multipart/form-data uploads.
 For multipart requests, the parameter name must be files: